multitudes/Ray-Tracing-in-One-Weekend-in-C/docs/index.md

 These are my notes from the book and what I learned in the process.

-## Raytracing
+# Raytracing
 At its core, a ray tracer sends rays through pixels and computes the color seen in the direction of those rays.

-The involved steps are
+The involved steps are:

 - Calculate the ray from the “eye” through the pixel,
 - Determine which objects the ray intersects, and
 - Compute a color for the closest intersection point.

-## aspect ratio
+## The aspect ratio
 A 16∶9 aspect ratio means that the ratio of image width to image height is 16∶9.
 For a practical example, an image 800 pixels wide by 400 pixels high has a 2∶1 aspect ratio.

-## the output image
+## The output image
-The book writes the image to a file in the PPM format.
+What I really like about this book is that it doesnt use any libraries and the output is a simple image file in the PPM format which is text based and very simple to understand.
 The PPM format is a text-based format that starts with a header that describes the image size and color depth.
 The header is followed by the pixel data, which is written as a series of RGB triplets.
 ex:
 ```
 P3